gqsnt/lol_arena_stat_anvil_calculator/README.md

 - Display current stats and shard roll count.
 - Reset the stats to start over.
 - Interactive menu for user actions.
+- Advanced analysis of rolled stats and their priority selection.

 ## Installation